-Perspective dog owners take one look at a dog and decide what kind of traits the dog has instead of actually looking into the breed itself.
-Research has proven time and time again that no dog breed has a completely stagnant set of characteristics — each dog is different, and the stature of a breed or a dog oftentimes gives no real information on what the dog is actually like.
+Perspective dog owners take one look at a dog and decide what kind of traits the dog has instead of looking into the breed itself.
+Research has proven time and time again that no dog breed has a completely stagnant set of characteristics — each dog is different, and the stature of a breed or a dog oftentimes gives no real information on what the dog is like.

 Sadly, a lot of individuals who are looking to adopt tend to shy away from dogs that are built like the American Bully.

 The American Bully dog is bred to be a family dog.
 Loyal, gentle, and kind, they are a loving companion despite the bad reputation that circulates around them, merely because of their stature.